Islam in Malaysia: Religion of the Federation

 Nine of the Malaysian states, namely Kelantan, Terengganu, Pahang, Kedah, Perak, Perlis, Selangor, Johor, and Negeri Sembilan have constitutional Malay monarchs (most of them styled as Sultans).
 These Malay rulers still maintain authority over religious affairs in states.
 The states of Penang, Malacca, Sarawak, and Sabah do not have any sultan, but the king (Yang di-Pertuan Agong) plays the role of head of Islam in each of those states as well as in each of the Federal Territories of Kuala Lumpur, Labuan, and Putrajaya.

 On the occasion of Malaysia's first prime minister Tunku Abdul Rahman's 80th birthday, he stated in the edition of 9 February 1983 of the newspaper The Star that the "country has a multi-racial population with various beliefs.
-Malaysia must continue as a secular State with Islam as the official religion".
-In the same issue of The Star, Abdul Rahman was supported by the third Malaysian prime minister, Hussein Onn, who stated that the "nation can still be functional as a secular state with Islam as the official religion."One of Malaysia's states, Kelantan, is governed by Pan-Malaysian Islamic Party (PAS), which is a conservative Islamic political party, with a proclaimed goal of establishing an Islamic state.
-Terengganu was briefly ruled by PAS from 1999 to 2004, but the ruling Barisan Nasional coalition has since won back the state.
-To counter the falling credibility of United Malays National Organisation's (UMNO) Islamic credentials vis-à-vis PAS, the head of the Barisan Nasional, Datuk Seri Abdullah Badawi, proposed Islam Hadhari.
-In the 1990s, the PAS-led governments of Terengganu tried to implement strict Islamic Sharia law, but was blocked in parliament as it violated Malaysia's secular Federal constitution.
-Malaysia's constitution is based on the English common law, a legacy of British colonial rule.
+Malaysia must continue as a secular State with Islam as the official religion".Four of Malaysia's states, Kelantan, Terengganu, Kedah, and Perlis, are governed by Pan-Malaysian Islamic Party (PAS), which is a conservative Islamic political party, with a proclaimed goal of establishing an Islamic state.

-The newest format of the Malaysian identity card (MyKad) divides Malaysians into various religious groups, e.g., Muslim, Christian, Hindu, Buddhist.
-The introduction of this card caused a political uproar and remains controversial.
+Since 1999, the word "Islam" has been printed at the front of Malaysian identity card (MyKad) for Malaysian Muslims, while the religious status for citizens of other religion was not displayed and was only stored in the identity card's chip.
+The introduction of this identity card format has caused a political uproar and remains controversial.

 There is also an Islamic university in Malaysia called the International Islamic University Malaysia, and a government institution in charge of organising pilgrimages to Mecca called Tabung Haji (Pilgrim Fund Board of Malaysia).
 In addition, the government also funds the construction of mosques and suraus.

 The Department of Islamic Development Malaysia (JAKIM) was established under the Prime Minister's Department.
 Besides, every state also has its own version of JAKIM.
 Various Islamic rules and regulations governing the public and family life were codified into law that is compliant to Islam.
 Government policies have also be permissible in Islam, in other words 'halal'.

 The National Fatwa Council was established by Conference of rulers to issue fatwas.
 It conducts two types of meetings, one was authorised by the Conference of Rulers, another called muzakarah (discourse) is held occasionally without the order of the Conference of Rulers.